One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 What is the downside of online banks?

-The biggest drawback of banking online is the lack of in-person support available if that’s something that matters to you.
+The biggest drawback of banking online is the lack of in-person support.

 There’s no escaping the fact that you won’t have the option to talk with a representative face-to-face like you would with a local bank or credit union.
 You also might run into issues locating no-fee ATMs or depositing cash.